 Siblings or children of former Mary Meyer School students are given priority.
 In admitting other applicants, the school aims to strike a balance between factors such as the ages, genders, and backgrounds of the children.
 We seek a diverse student body, and we encourage applications from children of all backgrounds, races, and faiths.

-We have a morning and an afternoon program.
+We have a morning, an afternoon program as well as a parent/tot class.
 The morning program runs from 8:45-11:30am, Monday through Friday.
 The afternoon program runs from 12:45-3:30pm, Monday through Friday.
 In each class, there are not more than 20 students under the care of 3 teachers.
-We also have a two-year old parent/child class that is available to siblings of returning families.
+We also have a two-year old parent/tots class that is available to children ages 21-33 months.
+More information and an FAQ about our parent/tot class can be found HERE.

 Children eligible to apply for the 2022-2023 Morning program need to be 3 years old by December 1, 2022, and therefore children must be born between December 2, 2018 and December 1, 2019.
 Children in the afternoon class must be born between September 2, 2017 and June 30, 2019.